Permanent Magnet Rotors

-Arnold Magnetic Technologies manufactures high-performance magnets, magnetic assemblies, precision thin metals, and electric motor components and assemblies for highly efficient electric machines.
-Our engineers work with motor designers every day to optimise their rotor assembly designs using Arnold’s advanced materials such as L Type laminated magnets, permanent magnets made with RECOMA samarium cobalt or neodymium iron boron, and Arnon lamination materials.
-Our power-dense permanent magnet materials are lightweight which allow us to produce top quality, high energy efficient motors.
+Arnold Magnetic Technologies manufactures high-performance magnets, magnetic assemblies, precision thin metals and high-speed electric motor components and assemblies for highly efficient electric machines.
+Our engineers work with motor designers every day to optimise their permanent magnet rotor assembly designs using Arnold’s advanced materials, such as L Type laminated magnets, permanent magnets made with RECOMA samarium cobalt or neodymium iron boron and Arnon lamination materials.
+Our power-dense permanent magnet rotor materials are lightweight, which allows us to produce top-quality, highly energy-efficient motors.

 Smaller, Faster and Hotter Design Challenges

 In order to achieve performance goals, designers of high-performance electric machines must balance several challenges including:

 - Increased Power Density

 HIGH-EFFICIENCY MOTORS WITH POWER-DENSE PERMANENT MAGNET ROTOR MATERIALS

 Arnold manufactures Recoma® 35E, the world’s most power-dense samarium cobalt material available on the market today.
 This innovative magnetic material is critical to boosting performance in the aerospace, automotive and motor sport industries, providing superior power density without adding weight.

 Arnold produces high performance permanent magnet motor components and sub-assemblies for aerospace and defence, industrial, automotive, and motor sport applications, such as: